Name : The Administrator

 One-Star: All BHA hunters start out with a round copper badge with a single five-pronged star engraved on it.

-Two-Stars: Once a bounty hunter turns in their tenth bounty, they are awarded a round copper badge with a star at its center and a smaller star between its legs.
+Two-Stars: Once a bounty hunter turns in their tenth bounty worth over 7,500,000 berries, they are awarded a round copper badge with a star at its center and a smaller star between its legs.
 (Players are welcome to start their bounty hunter characters out with up to two stars.
 As such, the capture and turning in of these bounties does not need to be roleplayed out.)

 Three-Stars: Once a bounty hunter has reached level 40, defeated at least one +1 Boss, and completed at least one arc (or three episodes) with a quality score of B, they are awarded a round silver badge with a star at its center and two smaller stars.
 Each smaller star is between the arm and leg of the bigger star on either side.